-What to wear in Vietnam - Vietnam Clothing Tips
+What to wear in Vietnam - Clothing Tips

 What to wear when you travel to Vietnam?
 This is one of the important factors in your trip.
-To have a truly perfect and enjoyable trip, you should check the weather where you will go, from which to choose the most suitable outfit, to give yourself a comfortable and confident.
+To have a truly perfect and enjoyable trip, you should check the weather where you will go to choose the most suitable outfit.
+It will help you a comfortable and confident trip.

-Vietnam is a country with a tropical monsoon climate, so it is very different from the climate in Europe and America.
-Because the area of Vietnam is long and divided by the Truong Son mountain range, the climate is divided into three different regions of North, Central and South and has clear characteristics of each region.
+Vietnam is a country with a tropical monsoon climate.
+It is very different to the climate in Europe and America.
+The area of Vietnam is long and divided by the Truong Son mountain range.
+The climate is divided into three different regions of North, Central and South.
+Each region has a clear characteristic.

 What to wear in northern Vietnam?

 You should remember the North has a summer from April to September.
-In this season, the temperature in the day is quite hot and it rains a lot, the hottest month is usually in June.
-When traveling this month, you should wear light, comfortable and sweat-absorbent clothes, so that you don't feel wet, uncomfortable when the temperature rises, you can wear t-shirt and short pants as appropriate.
+In this season, the temperature in the day is quite hot and it may rain.
+The hottest month is usually in June.
+When traveling this month, you should wear light, comfortable and sweat-absorbent clothes.
+So that you don't feel wet, uncomfortable when the temperature rises.
+You can wear t-shirt and short pants as appropriate.
 You should also bring a hat and wet towel in a bag.

-May to August is the most rainy month of the year, when you go out you should bring an umbrella.
+May to August is the rainy month of the year, you should bring an umbrella.
 Regarding clothes, you can wear as we said above.

 Winter is usually in December to February of next year, this season is cold and dry, so when you go out you should bring warm clothes because the temperature can drop below 10°c.